-The R^2 value (Nagelkerke) was 0.526 which implies that 52.6% of the variation of engagement in hybrid entrepreneurship can be explained by gender, age, income, employment status, education, employment position; business mode, passion start-up and resource acceptance perception.
-Omnibus Tests of Model Coefficients values was less than 0.001, hence the model was statistically significant.
+The R value (Nagelkerke) was 0.526 which implies that 52.6% of the variation of engagement in hybrid entrepreneurship can be explained by gender, age, income, education, employment status, employment position; business start-up mode, passion and resource acceptance perception.
+Omnibus Tests of Model Coefficients values was less than 0.001. hence the model was statistically significant.
 Further, the Hosmer and Lemeshow Test value was higher than 0.05, indicating that the model was statistically significant (Tranmer and Elliot, 2008).

 The p-values shown in Variable in the Equation (Table 4d), sufficient skills and family support were less than 0.05.
-Hence, these factors are significant determinants of the hybrid engagement in entrepreneurship.
-Other factors didn't show а significant relationship as its p-value is greater than 0.05.
-Among the factors, sufficient skills recorded the highest beta value (Exp(B) =7.368).
+Hence, these factors are significant determinants of the engagement in hybrid entrepreneurship.
+Other factors didn't show a significant relationship as its pvalue is greater than 0.05.
+Among the factors, sufficient skills recorded the highest beta value (Exp(B) = 7.368).